topal-team/elf/docs/index.rst

    :width: 100px
    :class: rounded-corners

-Welcome to the documentation for Pipeline, a library for efficient parallelism in deep learning.
+Welcome to the documentation for ELF, a library for efficient parallelism in deep learning.

 .. raw:: html